 Return to Menu

-Although the actual peak is on the morning of the 6th (Australian time), for Australia the best time to see the eta-Aquariids is in the early morning of May 7, 8 and 9, between around 4 and 5 am, when Aquarius is fairly high above the horizon.
-You may see between 1-3 meteors every 3 minutes at this time.
-The radiant of the shower is about five hand-spans up from the eastern horizon, and three hand-spans to the left of due east at 4 am, in the space defined by Altair, Fomalhaut and Venus.
-A map of the radiant at 5 am is here (may_aqr).
-The Moon will not interfere with meteor rates this year.
+Although the actual peak is on the morning of the 6th (Australian time), for Australia the best time to see the eta-Aquariids is in the early mornings of May 7, 8 and 9, between around 4 and 5 am, when Aquarius is fairly high above the horizon.
+You may see between 1-3 meteors every 5 minutes at this time.
+The radiant of the shower is about five hand-spans up from the eastern horizon, and three hand-spans to the left of due east at 4 am.
+A map of the radiant at 5 am is here (aquarids.gif).
+The waning Moon will interfere with meteor rates this year.

 The Meteor Section of the Astronomical Society of Victoria has some good information on meteor watching too.